Latest updates

 An existing informal tramping track close to track 4 will become walking-only.

-We need to consider the needs of all trail users in the nearby suburbs and wider community, how the proposed trails might provide a fun recreational opportunity while balancing the impact on the environment, and the needs of other users of the area.
-Note that completion of Tracks 1, 2 and 3 would depend on the land shown on the map as ‘future reserve’ coming into Council ownership, the timing for this is currently unknown.
+Throughout this process, it has been important to consider the needs of all trail users in the nearby suburbs and wider community, and how the proposed trails might provide a fun recreational opportunity while balancing the impact on the environment, and the needs of other users of the area.